sensity-ai/dot/docs/create_executable.md

 ToDo

 ## Mac
-Follow these steps to generate the executable for Windows.
+Follow these steps to generate the executable for Mac.

 1. Run these commands